-When it comes to the price/quality ratio, it’s better to buy foam mattresses priced 800 USD and higher.
+When it comes to the price/quality ratio, it’s better to buy foam mattresses priced 700 USD and higher.
 They would suit an adult bedroom, are ultra-soft, supportive, may have several layers of different types of foam (like those with gel), and are covered in quilted hypo-allergic cotton tops.
-They are thicker than 6-10 inch guest foam mattresses below 300 USD and are fancier than children foam mattresses between 300-800 USD.
+They are thicker than 6-10 inch guest foam mattresses below 300 USD and are fancier than foam mattresses for children between 300-800 USD.

 Latex mattresses cost factors

 Later is a type of rubber that makes the mattress springy, bouncy, and comfortable.
 This high-quality material makes mattresses quite pricey (that’s regarding the main question «why mattresses are so expensive?»).
 Their price ranges from 750-1,000 USD for low end options to 1,300-2,700+ USD for high-quality options (Queen size).
 What defines latex mattresses prices?

 - Latex quality: whether latex is natural or synthetic defines how expensive the mattress would be.
 Natural latex is made of rubber trees and is more expensive than man-made latex.

 - The complexity of manufacturing: synthetic latex can be of a different price too.
 Some are made with the Talalay process (more expensive), others are made with the Dunlop process (a bit cheaper but still quite pricey).
 Talalay latex is lighter and less dense.
 Dunlop latex is the opposite – heavier and denser.

 - The number of layers: thicker mattresses are more expensive and last longer.
 Manufacturers can combine layers of different types of latex, so prices depend on that too.

-Latex mattresses are among the longest-serving compared to innerspring, foam, hybrid and futon.
+Latex mattresses are among the longest-serving compared to innerspring, foam, and hybrid.
 You can enjoy your sleep on them for 10-20 years.
 If you wonder if a mattress really can last 20 years, you can check Koala’s answer on this question.

 Hybrid mattresses cost factors

 Hybrid mattresses vary from mid-range to luxury category as they may contain different layers (from budget foam to superfine gel fillers) and coils.
 Prices for hybrids are between 300-800 USD and 1,200-2,200+ USD for low end and high end mattresses respectively (Queen size).
 Let’s see at the factors that matter in hybrids:

-- Quality of material: a mattress with high-gauge coils and natural latex will cost more than the one with low-gauge coils and synthetic Dunlop latex.
+- Quality of material: a mattress with pocketed coils and natural latex will cost more than the one with open coils and synthetic Dunlop latex.
 The better the materials, the more comfortable and convenient, and, therefore, the more expensive a mattress is.

 - The number of layers: larger, thicker mattresses with more layers of quality material will cost more.

-The lifespan of hybrid mattresses is the same as of foam mattresses – 7-8 years.
-They can often serve even longer than some innerspring mattresses but less than latex or airbed.
-Hybrid mattresses provide you the same support as innerspring, but also serve as long as foam ones which is their considerable advantage.
+The lifespan of hybrid mattresses is the same as of foam mattresses – 7-10 years.
+They can sometimes serve even longer than some innerspring mattresses but less than latex ones.

 - Height: the higher the mattress, the more expensive it is.
 This means that a mattress has more air chambers and provides more support.

-- Remote control: in airbed mattresses, it’s you who can decide how bouncy or soft it should be.
+- Remote control: it’s you who can decide how bouncy or soft it should be.
 In budget mattresses, you can use remote manual control for it, while more expensive mattresses can be controlled through a mobile app.